bitscout-forensics/bitscout-forensics.github.io/_posts/docs/2021-05-31-cheatsheet.md

 * Show qemu process sorted memory map:
 **`cat /proc/$(pgrep qemu)/maps | cut -d' ' -f1 | awk -F- '{print (strtonum("0x" $2)-strtonum("0x" $1))" "$0 }' | sort -n`**

+* Connect a disk in qcow2 format to a local block device
+**`qemu-nbd -c /dev/nbd0 ./evidence0.qcow2`**
+Note: Make sure nbd module is loaded and /dev/nbd* devices are present (run `modprobe nbd` if not)
+Now you can work with the disk via /dev/nbd0 local block device.

+* Disconnect qcow2 from a local block device
+**`qemu-nbd -d /dev/nbd0`**

+* Export a qcow2 file over the network via NBD protocol
+**`qemu-nbd -p 2001 ./evidence0.qcow2`**
+Note: the NBD service becomes available over TCP port 2001.
+Add `-f` to fork (put the service in the background).

+* Connect a remote NBD export on port 2001 to a local NBD device
+**`nbd-client %IP% 2001 /dev/nbd0`**

 ### Shortcuts and commands for tmux ###
 Super key: **Ctrl+B**